Eastern crowned warbler: Description

 The eastern crowned warbler is a medium-sized, rather robust and brightly coloured leaf warbler.
 It is dark olive-green above and white below with a strong head pattern of dark, grey lateral crown stripes with an indistinct yellowish median crown stripe.
 It also has a long yellowish-white supercilium with a dark stripe through the eye and dark lores and dusky yellow cheeks.
 It has a single pale wingbar.
 The square tail shows a slight fork.
 It has quite a strong, robust, pale-coloured bill and dark legs.

 Distribution

-The eastern crowned warbler breeds in eastern Siberia from the Argun River eastwards and southwards into western Manchuria and into central Szechwan, the Korean Peninsula and Japan.
+The eastern crowned warbler breeds in eastern Siberia from the Argun River eastwards and southwards into western Manchuria and into central Sichuan, the Korean Peninsula and Japan.
 It winters in south-east Asia from eastern India and Bangladesh to Java.
 It has occurred as a vagrant in western Europe with the first record for Great Britain being in County Durham in 2009; this was the fifth record for the Western Palearctic (UK and Scandinavia).